 The TWI slave is able to listen for up to two addresses at the same time.
-Which addresses to listen for is configured in the ADDRESS registers and the CONFIG register.
+This is configured in the ADDRESS registers and the CONFIG register.

 The TWI slave will only acknowledge (ACK) the read command if the address presented by the master matches one of the addresses the slave is configured to listen for.
 The TWI slave will generate a READ event when it acknowledges the read command.